elementary-Inc/blog/_posts/2016-12-08-making-system-settings-access-a-cross-desktop-feature.md

 ---
 title: "Making System Settings Access a Cross-Desktop Feature"
-description: "Corentin Noël has proposed a cross-desktop URL scheme specification for system settings and we’re excited to announce the first release of Switchboard (the system settings app in elementary OS) that makes use of it!"
+description: A new cross-desktop URL scheme specification
-author: DanielFore
+author: danrabbit
 date: 2016-12-08T17:50:50.017Z
 image: /assets/images/making-system-settings-access-a-cross-desktop-feature/0740YNDjNe4M3AKOB
 tags:
-  - "linux"
-  - "open-source"
-  - "elementary-os"
-  - "cross-platform"
+  - fdo
 ---

+Corentin Noël has proposed a cross-desktop URL scheme specification for system settings and we’re excited to announce the first release of Switchboard (the system settings app in elementary OS) that makes use of it!

 <figure markdown="1">
 ![](/assets/images/making-system-settings-access-a-cross-desktop-feature/0740YNDjNe4M3AKOB)